griff69/ExData_Project2/README.md

 The total emissions from  all motor vehicle related sources have dropped in Baltimore from 1999 to 2008

-### Question 6: Which city has seen greater changes over time in motor vehicle emissions?
+### Question 6: Which city, Baltimore, or Low Angeles has seen a greater change over the poeriod 1999 to 2008 in motor vehicle emissions?

 Comparing emissions from motor vehicle sources in Baltimore City (fips == "24510") with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037"),